 I never tire of visiting Hale’s: I tell people that no matter how many six-packs they might purchase at the grocery store and consume at home, until they sample Hale’s on draft or cask at the source (on-tap at an alehouse is OK too) they will never know how good Hale’s Ales can be.

-Specifically that the true descendent of George Gale & Co’s Horndean Special Bitter is not brewed today at Fuller’s Griffin brewery in London but at Mike Hale’s brewery here in Fremont.
+Since Fuller’s buyout of George Gale & Co and their closure of Gale’s Horndean brewery, the true descendent of HSB is not the version brewed today at the Griffin brewery in Chiswick, London but the one at Mike Hale’s brewery in Fremont, Seattle.
 For the background story read this and this.

 I have never left Hale’s feeling disappointed; the beers are always first class; and the food is good too.
 In my estimation Hale’s ranks, after Elysian and Elliott Bay, as one of Seattle’s best, and most family-friendly brewpubs.